 Records dating back many centuries ago show dealings with children’s missing and lost teeth.
 In some regions of the world, a child’s tooth that had fallen out was discarded in belief that keeping it would bring future difficulty to the child’s life.
 In other areas, children’s teeth were strung around a necklace for good luck in battle.

-In 1894, Spanish author Luis Coloma was contracted to write a story for the 8-year-old King of Spain Alfonso XIII who lost a tooth.
+In 1894, Spanish author Luis Coloma was contracted to write a story for the eight-year-old King of Spain Alfonso XIII who lost a tooth.
 Coloma’s main character was Ratoncito Perez—a mouse who lived in a cookie box in Madrid.
-At night the mouse traveled into bedrooms of children who had lost their teeth—misleading cats and making friends a long the way.
-In many Spanish-speaking countries today, some form of Ratoncito Perez is still said to take the tooth and exchange it for a gift.
+At night the mouse traveled into the bedrooms of children who had lost their teeth—misleading cats and making friends along the way.
+In many Spanish-speaking countries today, some form of Ratoncito Perez is still said to take teeth and exchange them for gifts.

-It wasn’t until 1927 when the Tooth Fairy made a debut in America.
+It wasn’t until 1927 when the Tooth Fairy made its debut in America.
 Author Esther Watkins

 Over the years pop culture shaped the Tooth Fairy from Watkin’s original character.
 The Tooth Fairy image can be compared to the likeness of the Fairy Godmother in Disney’s Cinderella.
 However that image was turned up-side-down in 2010 when Dwayne “The Rock” Johnson took on the Tooth Fairy role in the film fittingly called “Tooth Fairy.”

 This gives us a little background into the tradition and evolution of the Tooth Fairy.
-Whatever form he or she may come in, when a kid loses a tooth, they’re looking to get a few more dollar than you might have thought.
-But when those teeth are kept nice and clean, it’ll be worth it.
-Come into our offices ever six months for a cleaning and we’ll help make sure their teeth stay healthy and strong.
+Whatever form he or she may come in, when a child loses a tooth, it is sure to come!Just know that they appreciate collecting teeth that are kept nice and clean.
+Make sure to visit one of our offices ever six months for a cleaning and we’ll help make sure your teeth stay healthy and strong!